 You should complete, sign and submit the application for admission to the Office of Admissions as soon as possible after September 1, and preferably before April 1 for the next school year.
-You may submit your application online or you may request application materials from the Office of Admissions (713-313-7114).
+Submit your application online or you may request application materials from the Office of Admissions (713.313.7114).

 2. Personal Statement